Akshataa28/College-Management-System-SQL/README.md

 # College-Management-System-SQL
-Developed a SQL project to manage,college data, including students, professors, courses, and enrollments.
-Implemented relational database design, queries, and analytics to extract insights.
+College Management System is a database-driven project designed to manage academic data such as students, professors, courses, and enrollments efficiently.
+This project demonstrates the practical use of MySQL to design a structured relational database that supports data integrity, querying, and reporting.